 The Nutrition Assessment shared resource (NASR) provides comprehensive support to investigators who include dietary assessment in their research protocols.
-Nutritional epidemiologists at Fred Hutch established this resource in 1993, which to date has provided support to hundreds of studies funded by the National Institutes of Health.
+Nutritional epidemiologists at Fred Hutch established this resource in 1993, which to date has provided support to hundreds of research studies.
 NASR is part of Collaborative Data Services, which provides technical support in the areas of project management and implementation, custom programming, and data management.

 NASR uses the University of Minnesota’s Nutrition Data System for Research (NDSR) software for data entry and nutrient analysis.
 This is the most accurate and comprehensive software available for nutrition research.